Themehigh/themehigh.github.io/_posts/2019-11-01-email-customizer-knowledge-base.markdown

 How can i make the copy of a template that i have created ?
 Do i have to start from scratch again ?
 No. You don't have to do this.
 Making a copy of any template you have created is so easy.
 Just rename and save the template.
 You will have a new copy of template you were editing without losing the old one.
 Follow the below steps to duplicate the email template.
+1. Go to Templates submenu(If you're not editing a template or want to make duplicate of saved template)
+2. Goto `Edit Template` section and choose the template you wish to duplicate.
+Then click `Edit`.
+3. From the template that is loaded in builder, give another name to the template in the top left textbox.
+4. click `Save` button and your template is duplicated.